After several months, I finally reached the chapter in “Introducing JavaFX 8 Programming” by Herbert Schildt that addresses the

-Writing reports like this slows down technical work quite significantly, but I hope it helps to get discussions on the various topics going while offering a chance to align my activities with what’s generally needed (in terms of priorities and avoiding duplicate work), eventually piling up to a body of material for the new capabilities and methodologies to be used on.
+Writing reports like this slows down technical work quite significantly, but I hope it helps to get discussions on the various topics going while offering a chance to align my activities with what’s generally needed (in terms of priorities and avoiding duplicate work), eventually piling up to a body of material on which the new capabilities and methodologies can be used on.

 This text is licensed under the GNU Affero General Public License 3 + any later version and/or under the Creative Commons Attribution-ShareAlike 4.0 International.